 9 am | Leisurely Stoll Into Town

-From the exit of Howard Davis Park’s main gate, follow the straight path all the way into town.
+From the exit of Howard Davis Park’s main gate, follow the straight path all the way into the heart of St. Helier.
 This will take you to the top of the high street, which is about a 10-15 minute walk depending on your pace.
 Along the main road you’re following in, you will pass a coffee shop, resale shop, restaurants, and a collection of other businesses.
 Don’t forget to stop and admire the window displays or pop in to support local.

 9:30 am | Central Market